 From time to time you will need to buy music, and pay any exam fees.
 Piano books vary in cost between about £4 and £10.

-If you refer a friend then I will give you a free lesson on your next invoice, once your friend has paid for their first half term.
+If you refer a friend then I will give you a free lesson on your next invoice, once your friend has paid their first monthly invoice.

 Musicianship and Theory Lessons